Explora Rome is a must-see attraction for anyone visiting the city with young kids https://ctt.ec/bLfAa+ #travel #familytravel #italy Click to tweet

-But the last time we were in Rome, the city really pulled all the stops and made them Rome lovers for ever: we discovered Explora children museum Rome.
+But the last time we were in Rome, the city really pulled all the stops and made them Rome lovers for ever: we discovered Explora Rome, the city’s children museum.

 There are plenty of things to do in Rome for kids, even without going to attractions designed specifically for them, but every time I travel with my children I can see that they really love when they can just play.
 So I bit the bullet and spent the 21 euro required for the three of us to get in and let them roam for the 1 hour 45 minutes allocated to us.

-The price is, I believe, high but inside the children had the best time!
+The price of Explora museum is, I believe, high but inside the children had the best time!

 When you first get in you find an area for younger children, dedicated to soft play: it is cordoned off from the rest of the museum and offers a safe area for babies and young toddlers.
 It’s a nice area and my daughter loved to have the freedom to climb the soft blocks available without fear of hurting herself, but if you only have a baby, it’s hardly worth a visit.
 What is really impressive is the rest of the museum, that has suitably captured the imagination of my son!